-Our employees are always encouraged to participate in fostering a green office through daily practices, such as making use of double-sided printing, reusing single-side print-outs, using e-communication channels to avoid unnecessary printing and so on.
-For office supplies other than paper, we embrace the idea of reusing and recycling before disposing of.
-For example, we request our printer provider to reuse the empty toner cartridges instead of giving us brand new cartridges, if possible.
-We also thrive to optimise our way of packaging to minimise the amount of packaging materials consumption.
+Our staff members are constantly urged to take part in promoting a green workplace by engaging in everyday activities like double-sided printing, recycling single-sided printouts, using e-communication channels to save needless printing and so on.
+Other than paper, we support the principle of recycling and reusing before disposal for office supplies.
+For instance, if it's possible, we ask our printer supplier to utilise the used toner cartridges rather than providing us with new ones.
+We also strive to optimise our packaging practices to reduce the usage of packaging materials.

-In FY2021, we consumed a total of 2.52 tonnes of paper at our offices and factories, with an intensity of 0.011 tonnes/million HKD sales.
-At the same time, a total of 136.96 tonnes of packaging materials were consumed, with an intensity of 0.58 tonnes/million HKD sales.
+In FY2022, we consumed a total of 1.23 tonnes of paper at our offices and factories, with an intensity of 0.005 tonnes/million HKD sales.
+At the same time, a total of 138.91 tonnes of packaging materials were consumed, with an intensity of 0.54 tonnes/million HKD sales.

-The Environment and Natural Resources
+The Environmental and Natural Resources